 I challenge whoever the developer is to come out and share the source code with me (NDA and all), I’ll write an article to counter this one.
 If your app can’t handle the load of Ghanaian users, don’t even talk about YouTube.
 Oh, yea and the Facebook page linked to the product seems to be as shady as the website itself.
 And honestly, I think this guy just wants to launch a blog on video content but wants an easy way out.

 For the many developers who feel insulted about this, I’m sorry for you.
 I just don’t want to let this one pass and become the “Steve Chen of Ghana”.

 After a couple of people reached out, it was suggested to change the title of the article, to tone down the language.

 Within the first few days of writing the article, it gained some media attention.
 Other technophiles looked into the claims of Mudclo as a search engine, and a few revelations were made.

 Based on a previous version of Mudclo, which was available via the Wayback Machine, we were able to get a screenshot of Mudclo, before the files were deleted.

 The interface above reflects something similar I had seen when I browsed the website for the first time on 1st May, 2017.

 Upon further searches, Sena Quashie, found out that the hosted version of the “search engine” was actually a hosted version of a purchased website template.
 Buying a template to use for a website is quite commonplace.
 The template can, at the time of writing be found at videosearchxl.armorthemes.com.
 A screenshot is included below.

-With this new evidence, I don’t want to say anymore.
+Even the favicon was not changed.
+With this new eye into the issue, I don’t want to say anymore.
 This quite changes the angle of the argument.
 But let me just leave it at that.
 Whether Mudclo was a “search engine built to rival YouTube”, a humble 19-year-old being ingenious or a sham, you be the judge.

 Stay informed about tech in Ghana; sign up for a weekly newsletter.